Skip to main content

 Regional Variations

 Southern Italian Serenata is elaborate with hired professional bands, multiple songs, and community participation.
-Particularly strong in Campania, Puglia, and Sicily where 75% of traditional weddings include this custom.
+This custom remains particularly strong in Campania, Puglia, and Sicily where it continues as a cherished tradition at many traditional weddings.

 Modern Adaptations